You’re probably already familiar with keywords, but what about negative keywords? And why on earth would you want to use them?

 - It excludes irrelevant traffic and searches

-- Helps your ad spend be used more effectively: improves your campaign’s ROI!
+- Helps your ad spend to be used more effectively: improves your campaign’s ROI!

 - Fewer click-throughs that don’t result in sales